-4 ways to Keep Your Cute in Motherhood
+Celebrating Motherhood: 4 Ways to Keep Your Cute in Motherhood

 I’m not big on holidays, but Mother’s Day has a special place in my heart for obvious reasons.
-Every Mother’s Day I try to make it a point to celebrate the women in my life, even more than I normally do, and to embrace myself as a mother in a new way.
+Every Mother’s Day I try to make it a point to be celebrating motherhood and the women in my life, even more than I normally do, and to embrace myself as a mother in a new way.

 I like to take time to reflect on the past year of motherhood; how it has changed me, how I have changed it, and where I want to go in the future.
 I think it’s important to reflect proactively and set goals on these things throughout the year and not just on days like New Years Eve.
 So, Mother’s Day is my day for reflection and celebration of this area of my life.

 This year, Honor is a little bit older and motherhood is shifting from toddlerhood to more independence for her and for me.
 It’s an interesting pill to swallow.
 Although I miss the days of her being so little, I also think it’s so good for my own self development to expand the reach of my own goals and things that bring me happiness outside of motherhood.

 In honor of Mother’s Day this year, I’m sharing 4 ways to Keep Your Cute in Motherhood to help with celebrating motherhood.

 1. Forget everything you thought you knew about “mom clothes”

 Honeys, just because you are a mama, doesn’t mean you have to wear mom jeans.
 You are one bad mama jamma and you deserve to flaunt those curves.
 Even on my jeans and a tee type of days, I want to feel good in what I’m wearing.
 Your outfit can make or break your mood!
 If you’ve been reading along with my story for a while, you’ve probably heard me talk about Liverpool Jeans before.
 They aren’t your normal mom jeans, and honey when you slip them on, you’ll get your groove back instantly.